jboyce1/ppsCTF/classes/MALchemist/MALchemist.md

 **On Kali**
 Open terminal and open the SecurePixViewer-ping.py
 #### `nano SecurePixViewer-ping.py`
-Replace the 192.168.1.100 with the ip address of your ubuntu machine
+Replace the local loopback 0.0.0.0 with the ip address of your ubuntu machine
 Run the program again
 #### `python3 SecurePixViewer-ping.py`
 **On Ubuntu**